vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 **Use it inside:** Application.cfc<br/>
 **Parameters:** _(none)_

 This is a special method called by the framework during initialization to get your APIs configuration.
-You must implement this method in your Application.cfc for the framework to work correctly.
+You must implement this method in your Application.cfc to override any framework setting defaults.
 All configuration methods should be used inside your implementation of **configureTaffy**, if you intend to use them.

-<h3 id="onTaffyRequest">onTaffyRequest(string verb, string cfc, struct requestArguments, string mimeExt)</h3>
+<h3 id="onTaffyRequest">onTaffyRequest(string verb, string cfc, struct requestArguments, string mimeExt, struct headers)</h3>

 **Use it inside:** Application.cfc<br/>
 **Parameters:**